adithi-su/COSH-PLC-Project/README.md

 Edit -  read up on rtos scheduling <br>

 <b>1.3.22</b> <br>
-task to be done - write a timer function.
+task to be done - write a timer function. <br>
 Go through the datasheet and understand timers.
-Timer #2.
+Timer #2. <br>
-Implement for periodic functions.
+Implement for periodic functions.<br>